crdesouza/CreditCard-Fraude-detections/README.md

 The data has 8 columms:
-correct_fill: value representing whether the all information were filled correctly
+#correct_fill: value representing whether the all information were filled correctly
-cpf_died: value representing whether the client used a cpf (brazilian Id number) of a died person
+#cpf_died: value representing whether the client used a cpf (brazilian Id number) of a died person
-cpf_dirty: value representing whether the client used a cpf that has some pendencies related for not paying bills.
+#cpf_dirty: value representing whether the client used a cpf that has some pendencies related for not paying bills.
-max_value: the maxmimum value the person has ever paid in the credit card.
+#max_value: the maxmimum value the person has ever paid in the credit card.
-days_last: the days since the person made has last buying using the credit card.
+#days_last: the days since the person made has last buying using the credit card.
-charge_back: represent the number of times person has declared the occurrence of charge back in the credit card, that is the situation when you see a buy you not did.
+#charge_back: represent the number of times person has declared the occurrence of charge back in the credit card, that is the situation when you see a buy you not did.
-amount: the amount of cash spend in this transaction.
+#amount: the amount of cash spend in this transaction.
-class: the response variable (1 = fraud; 0 = not fraude).
+#class: the response variable (1 = fraud; 0 = not fraude).

-*** It is important to highlight that the first três values are not in real scales due to data confindece and are presented as PCA axes.
+*** It is important to highlight that the first três values are not in real scales due to data confidence and are presented as PCA axes.
 This is the original data format.